Skip to main content

 Configuration

-Every data source configured in Grafana has a sequential number and unique-string identifiers.
-In our case, API has an identifier 2 which we will be using for the proxy requests.
+Every data source configured in Grafana has a sequential number and unique string identifiers.
+In our case, the API has an identifier 2 which we will use for proxying requests.

 Data Sources are provisioned in our Grafana as a part of the custom Application plugin.